aksommerville/fullmoon/README.md

 ## TODO

+- [ ] Finish all dev for Thumby
-- [ ] Is there some kind of vsync signal on Thumby?
+- - [ ] Is there some kind of vsync signal on Thumby?
 I get tearing, visible if you strobe b/w really fast.
+- - [x] Sprite: stompbox
+- - [x] Sprite: firewall
+- - [ ] Sprite: raccoon
+- - [ ] Sprite: octopus statue -- disappearable
+- - [ ] Sprite: mermaid statue -- moveable
+- - [ ] Sprite: lobster statue -- moveable
+- - [ ] Sprite: fish statue -- summonable
+- - [ ] Sprite: bat. what does it do?
+- - [ ] Sprite: fire nozzle
+- - [ ] Sprite: werewolf
+- - [ ] Sprite: table saw
+- - [ ] lots more sprites
+- - [ ] Rain should extinguish fires
+- - [ ] Spell of Opening
+- - [ ] Spell of Animation
+- - [ ] Spell of Trailhead Teleportation
+- - [ ] Spell of Home Teleportation
+- - [ ] Spell of Slow Motion
+- - [ ] Spell of Invisibility
+- - [ ] Revisit passwords
+- - [ ] Design-rule validation for passwords
+- - [ ] fanfare on picking up treasure
 - [ ] Map editor.
 - - [ ] Some kind of tool to validate point doors, normally one expects a mutual link.
 A button to jump to its target?
 - - [ ] Delete map